benetech/AccessibilitySummaryEPUBMetadata/AccessibilitySummaryAuthoringGuidelines.md

 ## What to Include in the `AccessibilitySummary`

-> Madeleine: Reformat as a table with 2 columns: metadata text and suggested prose for summary.
-Third column for links to explanatory notes?

 Here is a list of areas that the summary should address :

 ### Accessibility Conformance Statement